openjusticeok/spi-2023/README.md

 ### Opening our data in RStudio

 We've downloaded our Stanford Open Policing data, and saved it on our computers.
 Let's assume it's saved in our "Downloads" folder -- on Mac / Linux, that'll be `~/Dowloads/` and on Windows it'll be `C:\Users\YourUserName\Downloads\`.
 Depending on which version you downloaded, the file will end with `.csv` or `.rds`.
 Either one will work with R!
-For convenience, I'm renaming my file to `stanford-citation-data-okc.rds`.
+For convenience, I'm renaming my file to `stanford-citation-data-okc.rds` -- you can also find the data in this GitHub repo, in the `spi-2023/data/okc/` directory.

+Once you have the data and know where it is, we'll open a new script in RStudio (`File` > `New File` > `R Script`).
+You can think of these as literal scripts -- we're giving line-by-line instructions to R, telling it exactly what we want it to do along the way.
+At the end, we'll run the whole script together, and it will read in our data, analyze it, and produce our graphs, all with the press of a button.
+Incredible!
+It should open as a new pane in RStudio.

+Save your script wherever you'd like, and then we'll add our first lines of R code!
+The first step, before we actually read in our data, is to install and load some **packages** that will help make our task easier.
+Packages are one of the best parts of R -- they're little libraries of code, usually to accomplish a specific task, that very smart people wrote to make our lives easier.
+Today, we'll need the following packages:

+- `{dplyr}` -- this package provides easy and convenient functions for manipulating data.
+We can use it to filter and sort our data in various ways, add new variables / columns to our data, and much more.
+- `{readr}` -- this package includes functions for reading in all sorts of data.
+It can handle `.csv` files as well as `.rds` files, so it's what we'll use to load up our data into R.
+- `{ggplot2}` -- this is the premier graphing package in R. We'll be using it to make some fun graphs (and maybe even a map!) using our data.

+You can install each of them using the R function `install.packages()`.
+All R functions use this `word()` format -- the word at the beginning tells R which function we're using, and the parentheses are where we'll put the "arguments" we're supplying to the function.
+In this case, the only argument we need to provide is to tell it which package we want to install.

+In your R console, try typing the following:

+`install.packages("dplyr")`
+`install.packages("readr")`
+`install.packages("ggplot2")`

+You can type them straight into the console and press enter, or you can type them into your script and run the code yourself (using Ctrl+Enter, for example).
+R will do all the work, so just sit back and watch the paragraphs fly by.
+Also, all of these packages are a part of the [Tidyverse](https://www.tidyverse.org/), a series of packages that all work together to make data analysis in R easier and more accessible.
+If we want, we can install all of them (plus a few extras) in one go by typing `install.packages("tidyverse")`.

+Once they're installed, we have to tell our script that we're going to use them.
+At the very top of our script, before anything else, we'll do so using the `library()` function.
+Type the following into your freshly made R Script (**not the console!**)

 ---
 # SPI Session 2: Tulsa (July 20-21, 2023)